cfshi/coronavirus/MREB.app.md

 # 10.1 How will each type of participant be recruited?

-There will be no discrimination of recruitment except age and there is no specific type of participants for recruitment.
+Participants are not divided in types for recruitment.
 This survey investigators will post online on public platform of various social media with a link to the anonymous survey questionnaire.

-We expect to get participants via circulating and retweeting the recruitment message.
+We will encourage social media users to circulating the recruitment message message further.

 # 10.2 Who will recruit each type of participant?

-The research team will post the recruitment message on social media and there is no exclusion of the potential participants except age (i.e., 16+) and internet access to the survey.
+See above (__JD__: avoid repetition when possible)

 # 11.1 Describe sequentially, and in detail all data collection procedures in which the research participants will be involved (e.g., paper and pencil tasks, interviews, focus groups, lab experiments, participant observation, surveys, physical assessments etc. —this is not an exhaustive list).
 Include information about who will conduct the research (include tasks done by assistants, translators, transcriptionists etc.), how long it will take, where data collection will take place, and the ways in which data will be collected (e.g., computer responses, handwritten notes, audio/video/photo recordings etc.).